Women on a tea plantation – Human Rights at ALDI Nord

 • Die Erinnerung kann nur versendet werden, wenn der gewählte Termin in der Zukunft liegt und du deine E-Mail-Adresse erfolgreich authentifiziert hast.

 • Mit deiner Einwilligung erfassen wir deine E-Mail-Adresse für den Versand der Erinnerung sowie zu Authentifizierungszwecken für zukünftige Erinnerungen im Rahmen des Erinnerungsservices.
-Die Abmeldung/das Löschen deiner Daten ist jederzeit möglich, indem du dich an unseren Kundenservice über das Kontaktformular wendest: Kontakt/a> Bitte beachte, dass die Aktivierung des Erinnerungsservices nur dann zulässig ist, wenn du selbst der Empfänger bist.
+Die Abmeldung/das Löschen deiner Daten ist jederzeit möglich, indem du dich an unseren Kundenservice über das Kontaktformular wendest: Kontakt Bitte beachte, dass die Aktivierung des Erinnerungsservices nur dann zulässig ist, wenn du selbst der Empfänger bist.

 Dieser Artikel ist bereits im Markt erhältlich.